inanitionnn/manga-helper/README.md

 - **Convert CBZ to PDF**: Easily convert CBZ files into PDF format for better accessibility and readability.
 - **Compress PDF Files**: Reduce the size of PDF files while maintaining quality to save disk space.
 - **Create PDFs from Images**: Combine multiple images in a folder into a single PDF file.
+- **Combine Multiple PDFs**: Merge multiple PDF files from a folder into a single combined PDF.
 - **Additional Utilities**: Includes functionalities for renaming files and etc

 ## Requirements